Goncalo-sousa/SocialRobot4AAL/README.md

 This project presents a systems integration, where it is possible to determine emotions from human faces, with some optimizations like discarding blurred photos.

-With the next simple steps, you will have an independence to use our integration.
+With the next simple steps you will have the ability to replicate our integration.

 **1. Install OpenCV**
 - Install Python